 Nucleic acids as hereditary material and concept of central dogma.
 Structure and functions of DNA and RNA, Forms of DNA and Types of RNA- rRNA, tRNA and mRNA.
-RNA BiologyiRNA & miRNA.
-DNA replication and DNA polymerases of E. coli and eukaryotes.
-Models and enzymes in DNA replication in prokaryotes and eukaryotes.
-Cell cycle and regulation of DNA replications, molecular mechanism of mutation and DNA repair.
+RNA Biology-iRNA & miRNA.
+DNA replication in prokaryotes and eukaryotes.
+Models of DNA replication, Cell cycle and regulation of DNA replications, mutations and DNA repair.